-The Most Sustainable Sock Brands
+The Most Sustainable Socks Brands

 Socks are a quintessential wardrobe basic that many of us don’t think about buying until they’ve got holes.
 If it’s time to replenish your sock drawer, we’ve got recommendations to restock your socks with neutrals, interesting prints, or eye-catching designs.

-Before You buy, ask yourself a few questions:
+Before you buy, ask yourself a few questions:

 • Can I mend the holes in my socks to give them a few more months or years of wear?